rubinius/rubinius-website-archive/doc/en/getting-started/building.markdown

 install Rubinius to run it.
 The directions below will detail both installing Rubinius and running it from the source directory.

-Rubinius uses LLVM for the JIT compiler and depends on LLVM 3.x.
-The `configure` script will automatically check whether a version is already available or will download one if not.
-If you do have LLVM installed and Rubinius fails to link with it for any reason, pass `--skip-system` to the `configure` script in the directions below.

 ### Getting the Source

 The Rubinius source code is available as a tarball and as a project on Github.